yanglyu520/golang-web-app-backend/6.aws-lambdas/README.md

 - the website url will be:
 <bucket-name>.s3-website<AWS-region>.amazonaws.com
 - make sure the bucket policy allows the public reads, otherwise you will get the 403 forbidden error

-5. S3 CORS: cross-origin request
+### 5. S3 CORS: cross-origin request

+## Lambda
+1. Virtual functions
+2. Limited by time - short executions
+3. Run on-demand
+4. scaling is automated